egor-tensin/cimple/README.md

 -----------

 Build using CMake.
-Depends on libgit2 and SQLite.
+Depends on json-c, libgit2, libsodium and SQLite.

 There's a Makefile with useful shortcuts to build the project in the "build/"
 directory: